 When a join statement selects from three or more tables, Derby analyzes any equijoin predicates between simple column references within each query block and adds additional equijoin predicates where possible if they do not currently exist.

+See equijoin predicate and simple column reference for definitions.
 For example, Derby transforms the following query: